 If “The Be-Bop Santa Claus” alludes to urban poverty, James Brown’s “Santa Claus, Go Straight to the Ghetto” leaves nothing to the imagination.

-“Say It Loud—I’m Black and I’m Proud” had already come out by the time this song was released, so James Brown was already a floating signifier for the Black Power Movement.
-There are two reasons this is such an interesting extension of his career.
-First, it acknowledges black poverty as a pressing matter of social justice in a seemingly incongruously celebratory song.
-Second, the song applies Black Power politics to something as traditional as Christmas.
+“Say It Loud—I’m Black and I’m Proud” was released as a two-part single in August of 1968.
+This song was released a few months later on James’ full-length, A Soulful Christmas, which was the first LP to feature “Say it Loud.”
+Meaning James Brown, already a floating signifier for the Black Power Movement, released “Say it Loud—I’m Black and I’m Proud,” on a fucking Christmas album.
+Take that, Lenin!
+It acknowledges black poverty as a pressing matter of social justice in a seemingly incongruously celebratory song.
+Second, the song applies radical Black Power politics to something as traditional as Christmas.
 (If I could add a third, I’d also say that this is just a sick jam, but I digress.)

 Performed by Teddy Vann and his daughter, Akim, “Santa Claus is a Black Man” is arguably the most adorable product of Black Power.
-I mean Jesus, look at that album cover!
-Look at her wee little black power fist and listen to her sweet, spastic, bubbly little voice!
+I mean look at that album cover!
+Look at her wee little Black Power fist!
+Listen to her sweet, spastic, bubbly little voice!

-Now, none of these songs succeed in making Christmas “cool”- just the opposite, in fact; they’re as rife with schlocky sentimentality as any Christmas song, even though they’re great songs.
-But what’s so bad about sentimental and schlocky, anyway?
+Of course, none of this music succeeds in making Christmas cool.
+Even though these are great, subversive little songs, they’re also rife with the exact sort of schlocky sentimentality we’ve come to expect from Christmas music.
+And why shouldn’t they be?
+What’s so bad about sentimental and schlocky, anyway?
 Does Wal-Mart win if we enjoy a little syrupy holiday cheer?
-These songs are still doing something beautiful by using a traditional event as a site of counter-hegemony.
-They represent the underrepresented and condemn racism and poverty, and they do it all with a little bit of mawkish sincerity and delight.
+Will a few tender moments soften our anti-capitalist resolve?
+These songs are all navigating a very old tradition in order to reflect the radical ideas, the radical ideas we hope will become our new traditions.
+They use Christmas to represent the underrepresented and condemn racism and poverty, and they do it all with a little bit of mawkish sincerity and delight.

-This Christmas, why not resist our inner-Lenins and wallow in a little sentimentalism?
-It was good enough for James Brown.
+This Christmas, let’s resist our inner-Lenins, and let’s wallow in a little sentimentality.
+Hey, it was good enough for James Brown.